Hinchley Wood School

 Hinchley Wood School is a secondary school with academy status in Hinchley Wood, Surrey, England.

 Overview

 Hinchley Wood School admits pupils from the age of eleven to between sixteen and eighteen.
 The school has a Sixth Form which provides a total of 20 AS level/A level subjects: one year and two year non-workplace courses respectively.

 Next to the grounds is Hinchley Wood Primary School, one of the three main contributing schools, the other equal status partnership schools being Long Ditton St Mary's Junior School and Thames Ditton Junior School.
 A lesser partner is Claygate Primary School as currently preference affecting half of Claygate applies foremost: a roughly eastern division, which is subject to removal under pending proposals to rely more on certain Claygate feeder schools as the secondary feeder schools.
-Regard is also had a to a geographical catchment based on homes.
+Regard is also had to a geographical catchment based on homes.

 Music performance specialisation

 Hinchley Wood School has Music College specialism.
 Government statutory reports on the school praise its jazz band: Banda di Jazz and samba band which hold regular concerts, and overall variety of music taught and equipment.